-© Copyright, 2015 C. M. Lavoie & Associates, Inc. This plan is protected under the copyright laws of the Unites States of America and foreign ountries, and is to be used solely at the discretion of the Owner and C.M.
-Lavoic & Associates, Inc. Any use of this plan without the permission of the Owner and/or C.M.
-Lavoie & Associates, Inc., constitutes a violation of C.M.
-Lavoie & Associates, Inc.; es a violation of C.M.
+© Copyright, 2015 C. M. Lavoie & Associates, Inc. This plan is protected under the copyright laws of the Unites States of America and foreign runs pain is protected under the copyright laws of the Office States of America and fore countries, and is to be used solely at the discretion of the Owner and C.M.
+Lavole & Associates, Inc., Any use of this plan without the permission of the Owner and/or C.M.
+Lavole & Associates, Inc., constitutes a violation of C.M.
+Lavole & Associates, Inc., tes a violation of C.M.
 Lavoie & Associates, Inc.'s